marco-verbeek/marco-verbeek/README.md

 #### 01/10/21: Finished working on rARAM, a tool that provides analyses of League of Legends ARAM games:
 [![raram-backend-v2 Card](https://github-readme-stats.vercel.app/api/pin/?username=marco-verbeek&repo=raram-backend-v2&theme=prussian&title_color=9ACFFF&border_color=FA5C5C)](https://github.com/marco-verbeek/raram-backend-v2)
 [![raram-bot-v2 Card](https://github-readme-stats.vercel.app/api/pin/?username=marco-verbeek&repo=raram-bot-v2&theme=prussian&title_color=9ACFFF&border_color=FA5C5C)](https://github.com/marco-verbeek/raram-bot-v2)
+What I've learned:
+I had never used NestJS before, and I absolutely love it!
+Only briefly learned about Docker at school, rARAM allowed me to delve deeper into containerization and deployment on Digital Ocean.
+The backend consumes data from the official Riot Games API, using their services was easy and very interesting, as they provide a lot of interesting player- and game-statistics.
+DiscordJS, the library used to make the Discord Bot, was a lot easier to use than I expected.
+Creating a bot has never been so easy and fun!

 ### 🎮 Games Developed using Unity, during Game Jams (48h)
 <p>